Advancing Scanning Probe Microscopy Simulations: A Decade of Development in Probe-Particle Models: AFM simulation models

-Notice that Lennard-Jones simulations presented in \ref{fig_AFMmodels} were done using default Lennard-Jones parameters which depend only on chemical elements, not on more detailed atomic types (i.e.\ we do not distinguish different sub-types of carbon like sp$^1$, sp$^2$, aromatic, carboxylic etc.).
-With more careful selection of atomic types and of Lennard-Jones parameters (particularly the atomic radius) even the simple Lennard-Jones model can simulate the different extent of electron clouds and bring LJ-PC model closer to AFM experiments without the need of DFT inputs \cite{DelaTorre2018,Liebig2020}.
-Although FDBM model does not depend on such detailed choice of atomic types (assuming van der Waals D3 parameters are given, and has minor effect on resulting contrast), it still depend on choice of the two global parameters (scaling factors $A$ and exponent $\beta$ in \refeq{eq_Pauli_FDBM}).
-Optimal choice of these two parameters is still under debate, and may be system dependent.
+Notice that LJ simulations presented in \ref{fig_AFMmodels} were done using default LJ parameters which depend only on chemical elements, not on more detailed atomic types (i.e.\ we do not distinguish different sub-types of carbon like sp$^1$, sp$^2$, aromatic, carboxylic etc.).
+With a more careful selection of atomic types and of LJ parameters (particularly the atomic radius) even simple LJ model can simulate the different extents of electron clouds and bring the LJ-PC model closer to AFM experiments without the need for DFT inputs \cite{DelaTorre2018,Liebig2020}.
+Although the FDBM model does not depend on such a detailed choice of atomic types (assuming van der Waals D3 parameters are given, and have a minor effect on resulting contrast), it still depends on the choice of the two global parameters (scaling factors $A$ and exponent $\beta$ in \refeq{eq_Pauli_FDBM}).
+The optimal choice of these two parameters is still under debate and may be system dependent.